cvat-ai/cvat/site/content/en/docs/manual/advanced/contextual-images.md

 For more general information about 3D data formats, see [3D data formats](/docs/manual/basics/create_an_annotation_task/#data-formats-for-a-3d-task).

-## Context images
+## Contextual images

-The maximum amount of context images is twelve.
+The maximum amount of contextual images is twelve.

 By default they will be positioned on the right side of the main image.

-> **Note:** By default, only three context images will be visible.
+> **Note:** By default, only three contextual images will be visible.

 ![contex_images_1](/images/context_img_01.jpg)

-When you add context images to the set, small toolbar will appear on the top of the screen, with the following elements:
+When you add contextual images to the set, small toolbar will appear on the top of the screen, with the following elements:

 <!--lint disable maximum-line-length-->